zmughal/hacktivity/source/_posts/2013-12-23-unicode-encodings-and-endianness-writing-libuninum-bindings.markdown

 {% include_code 2013-12-23/libuninum-2.7/unicode.h range:1-5 %}

-That means that as the library iterates over each character, it is actually looking at two chracters instead of one and of course, none of the comparisons were working.
+That means that as the library iterates over each character, it is actually looking at two characters instead of one and of course, none of the comparisons were working.
 What it actually needed to use was a `uint32_t` from `stdint.h`.
 However, even though this typedef is in the C99 standard, there are some portability issues with using it.
 Instead, I used the integer type that Perl detected to be